confluentinc/ksql/docs/developer-guide/udf.rst

 Deploying
 =========

-To deploy your UD(A)Fs you need to create a jar containing all of the classes required by the UD(A)Fs.
+To deploy your user defined functions you need to create a jar containing all of the classes required by the functions.
 If you depend on third-party libraries then this should be an uber-jar containing those libraries.
 Once the jar is created you need to deploy it to each KSQL server instance.
 The jar should be copied to the ``ext/`` directory that is part of the KSQL distribution.
 The ``ext/`` directory can be configured